MetaMask/metamask-docs/wallet/concepts/sdk/index.md

 When a user accesses your Unity game, the SDK renders a QR code in the game UI using a dedicated prefab which players can scan with their MetaMask Mobile app.
-It also supports deeplinking on mobile platforms, such as in the following screen recording.
+It also supports deeplinking on mobile platforms, as demonstrated in the following screen recording.

 <p align="center">
   <video width="300" controls>